moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 Working as a lawyer, we are constantly questioning our software and looking for the unicorn CRM which is both complete enough yet intuitive enough.
 [There](https://www.coradis.ch) [are](https://www.winjur.com/features.php) [many](https://fr.timesensor.ch) [options](https://www.clio.com/uk/) [on](https://www.microsoft.com/fr-ch/microsoft-365/sharepoint/collaboration) [the](https://www.vertec.com/ch/) [market](https://www.sergroup.com/de/ecm-software.html), though none that satisfied me.
 So I decided to build my own, which could serve as a template for a full-fledged tool for lawfirms.

-_**Note:** For the purpose of this project, the terms "User" and "Employee" will be synonymous, as well as "Project" and "Case".
-The correct term for a lawyer's "project" is a "case".
-But this is a reserved word by Rails and a risky word in Ruby, so I will avoid using it to name this model.
-Accordingly, cases will be labeled as "Project"s.
-Employee is also the correct word for the intended users of the application, but the term "User" is more appropriate in the context of a rails application.
-Accordingly, the terms "User" and "Employee" will also be synonymous._

-_**Note 2:** Ruby of Rails style prescriptions (mostly) based on [this Ruby Style Guide](https://rails.rubystyle.guide)._

 ## Local installation

 1. Make sure Ruby 2.6.6 is installed on your system.
 To check this, fire up a command prompt and run: